Frequently Asked Questions

 No, the City of Tigard does not require deposits for new customers.

-3. Why do I receive a bill from the City of Tigard and Clean Water Services or Tualatin Valley Water District?
+3. Why do I receive a bill from multiple providers: City of Tigard, Clean Water Services or Tualatin Valley Water District?

-Certain parts of the city sewer system are serviced by Clean Water Services.
-Some of our customers will receive two bills, one from the City of Tigard for the water service and one from Clean Water Services for the sewer service.
+Certain parts of the City will have their water and sewer services provided by two separate providers.
+In areas where the City provides only water services and sewer services is provided by Clean Water Services, customers will receive two bills, one from the City of Tigard for water service and one from Clean Water Services for sewer service.
+In areas where the City provides only sewer services and water service is provided by Tualatin Valley Water District (TVWD), customers will receive two bills, one from the City of Tigard for sewer service and one from TVWD for water service.
 Those customers who are receiving two bills are NOT being charged twice for utility services.

 4. Who is “Clean Water Services”?